About this Index

 October 19, 2008

 Obtaining birth records from the state of Nebraska is difficult if you are not immediately related.
-The county clerical staff has been known to refer patrons to the library for copies in this pre-mandatory time period as the library has copies of all that were issued.
-There are several reels with registered births for Omaha/South Omaha, so there are a lot of names of parents there.
+The county clerical staff has been known to refer patrons to the library for copies in the pre-mandatory time period as the library has copies of all that were issued.
+There are three reels with registered births for Omaha/South Omaha, so there are a lot of names of parents there.
 Not all of the infants’ names are registered on their birth certificate.
+We have not been able to deterimine how far into the county this births extend.
+Some births appear in the gossip columns and have no connection with any kind of official record.
+Genealogists however, have learned to take clues wherever they can find them.

-If you are interested in a copy of the newspaper entry that this appears in or an indexed birth certificate, you can send $5 to G.O.G.S., PO Box 4011, Omaha, NE 68104.
-They will also search birth records that are at the library for $10/hr, but remember not everyone had a birth certificate.
+If you are interested in a copy of the entry that a notice appears in or an indexed birth certificate, you can send $5 to G.O.G.S., PO Box 4011, Omaha, NE 68104.
 We hope eventually to have all of the names indexed here on the site, and we will also add names from the paper that show up as we index obits.

 Happy hunting.